library(MASS)

 where \(\mathbf{X}\) represents the vector of predictors, \(\beta\) the vector of coefficients, \(\theta_j\) and \(\theta_{j-1}\) the threshold parameters defining the boundaries between categories \(j\) and \(j-1\), and \(\Phi\) the standard normal cumulative distribution function.

 The distinguishing feature of models like the multinomial logit or ordered probit is that they estimate different parameters for each level the outcome variable.
-This allows the analyst to derive different estimates of the quantities of interest (predictions, counterfactual comparisons, and slopes) for each level of the dependent variable.
-Since many categorical and ordered outcome models share this property, the framework introduced in this book applies in roughly the same way.
-Therefore, this chapter only considers the ordered probit case, but the same workflow applies to a wide class of models, including other multinomial and ordered approaches.
+This allows the analyst to estimate different quantities of interest—predictions, counterfactual comparisons, and slopes—for each level of the dependent variable.
+This chapter focuses on the ordered probit case, but the same workflow applies to a much wider class of models, including other multinomial and ordered approaches.

 affairs ~ children + yearsmarried + gender,